Bestselling products from global brands regularly disappear from the online shelves—with no one noticing. Why the disappearing SKUs?

 The resellers are usually slow to pick up on it, and most big brands are blind to it as well.

-It could be the title or the description have been changed, or outdated.
-So when a consumer uses any of those words in searches, your products won’t be listed in the search results.
+It could be a change in the title or the description.
+Or it’s outdated.
+So when a consumer uses any of those words in searches, they won’t see your products in the search results.

 * The reseller isn’t optimizing the Algorithms.

 For example, we sometimes see product-related accessories coming up first on the search and the products themselves appearing on pages 2, 3, or 4.

 So, what can you do to stop these problems affecting your products and brand?
 The first step is to have a system that warns you about your products’ issues across all your resellers.
 Then, you can speak to the reseller to highlight what’s happening and find a solution.